dzekelid/settings/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/settings/master/_listings/sendgrid/user-webhooks-parse-settings-hostname-patch.md
-- name: SendGrid Get Partner Settings New Relic
+- name: SendGrid Patch Partner Settings New Relic
   description: |-
-    **This endpoint allows you to retrieve your current New Relic partner settings.**
+    **This endpoint allows you to update or change your New Relic partner settings.**

     Our partner settings allow you to integrate your SendGrid account with our partners to increase your SendGrid experience and functionality.
 For more information about our partners, and how you can begin integrating with them, please visit our [User Guide](https://sendgrid.com/docs/User_Guide/Settings/partners.html).